Islandora/scyllaridae/examples/cache-warmer/README.md

 ### Deployment

-When deployments happen, send an event to this service to cache the entire site
+When code deployments happen, send an event to this service to invalidate/cache the entire site

 ```mermaid
 sequenceDiagram